duganchen/codesearch/README.md

 ### Initializing the Repository List

-Create *indexer/repos.yaml*, containing a list of repositories you want indexed.
-A file named *repos.py* has been provided to make it easier:
+Use the included *repos.py* to generate a list of repositories:

 	find /absolute_path/to/repositories/ -maxdepth 1 -type d | ./repos.py > repos.yaml